Easi Campers

 Where are the National Parks in the UK located?

-The United Kingdom has 15 national parks, each with its unique landscape and character.
-England has 10 national parks, Wales has 3 and there are 2 in Scotland.
+The United Kingdom has 15 national parks, each with its own unique landscape and character.
+England has 10 national parks, Wales has 3, and Scotland has 2.

 England: